xeroctl rerank & score

 -o json

-The rerank command accepts documents from three sources.
+rerank accepts documents from three sources, combined

-Inline Strings (--documents)
+Inline strings (--documents)

 xeroctl rerank \